Actuarial Society of Hong Kong: Fellow Members

+Fellow Members are entitled to use the FASHK designation.
+The FASHK mark has been registered with the Trade Marks Registry of the Intellectual Property Department since February 2020.
+All FASHK in good standing are issued a digital FASHK badge.

+Chartered Members

+In 2026, the ASHK introduced a new membership class called Chartered Members.
+A Chartered Member of the ASHK (with the credential CASHK) is a fellow member of an international actuarial body approved by the council, having appropriate professional actuarial qualifications and practical experience, and have not passed the two specified papers of the ASHK Certificate (Certificate in Hong Kong Insurance Markets and Regulations) (or equivalent).
+Chartered Members are generally entitled to exercise the full rights of a Member.
+Chartered Members are entitled to use the CASHK designation.

 Associate Members

-An Associate Member of the ASHK is an associate member an international actuarial body approved by the Council, having appropriate professional actuarial qualifications and practical experience.
+An Associate Member of the ASHK is an associate member of an international actuarial body approved by the council, having appropriate professional actuarial qualifications and practical experience.

 Student Members

 Persons who have not yet achieved an associate level from any actuarial body may apply to be a Student Member of the ASHK, without voting rights.
 Members taking student membership are further classified into Ordinary Student Members and University Student Members.

 Honorary Members

-The Honorary Membership of the ASHK is a prestigious recognition awarded to individuals who have made exceptional contributions to the actuarial profession.
-Candidates can be nominated by members to the council and seek approval by members at the annual general meeting (AGM).

-Fellow Member of the Actuarial Society of Hong Kong (FASHK)

-The Fellow Members of the ASHK can use the FASHK designation, where the FASHK mark has been registered with the Trade Marks Registry of Intellectual Property Department officially since February 2020.